Lakshy1106/Stock-analysis/README.md

 	2) In Linux open terminal and use this command - python3 *insert code filename here*

 Extra notes
-1) Download the max size of data for the stock you need to analyse.(You can choose the range of data to be analysed from the pprogram itself.)
+1) Download the max size of data for the stock you need to analyse.(You can choose the range of data to be analysed from the program itself.)
 2) Currently only csv and excel are supported.
 3) Only the Close price of the particular stock is currently analysed, I will be adding a feature for analysing different parameters like Open price, High Low extra soon.